orbitalquark/textadept/doc/manual.md

 ### Typical Buffer Settings

-Individual files have three configurable settings: indentation, line endings, and encoding.
+Individual files have three configurable settings: line endings, indentation, and encoding.
+Line endings are the characters that separate lines.
 Indentation consists of an indentation character and an indentation size.
-Line endings are the characters that separate lines.
 File encoding specifies how to display text characters.
 Textadept shows these settings in the buffer status statusbar.

 ![Document Statusbar](images/docstatusbar.png)

-#### Buffer Indentation

-Normally, a [language module](#Language-Specific.Buffer.Settings) or the [user settings](#Buffer.Settings) dictate a buffer's indentation settings.
-By default, indentation is 2 spaces.
-Pressing `Ctrl+Alt+Shift+T` (`^⇧T` on Mac OSX
-| `M-T` or `M-S-T` in curses) manually toggles between using tabs and spaces,
-although this only affects future indentation.
-Existing indentation remains unchanged. `Ctrl+Alt+I` (`^I` | `M-I`) performs the conversion.
-(If the buffer uses tabs, all indenting spaces convert to tabs.
-If the buffer uses spaces, all indenting tabs convert to spaces.)
-Similarly, the "Buffer -> Indentation" menu manually sets indentation size.

 #### Buffer Line Endings